kimseung-gc/Pioneer_Mart/README.md

 We are using pytest, flake8, and mypy in order to test our back-end code.
 For the front end, we are using a human-driven test and Jest.
 The git actions are set up in the repository.

+### How to run the tests?
+Backend
+> pip install tox tox-gh-actions
+> tox

+Frontend
+> npm install
+> export PATH="./node_modules/.bin:$PATH"
+> yarn jest

+## Running the Application

+Pre-requisites:
+- XCode must be installed on Macbooks for simulations.
+Otherwise, Expo Go must be installed on either an iOS or Android.
+- The root directory must be within src, and depending on backend or frontend (there must also be 2 separate terminals to run the application)
+- npm must be installed.
+For more details about installing NPM, please refer to this [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+Running the Backend (server)
+> pip install -r requirements.txt
+> python3 manage.py

+Running the Frontend (npm)
+> npm install
+> npx expo start

 ## Issue Managements

 All the issues will be managed in Trello.com.
 [Link to Trello Board](https://trello.com/b/HqVxVWt0/pioneer-mart)